Your Trusted Plasterer In Wagga Wagga

 Plasterboard sheets with reduced sound transfer and impact resistance for specialist acoustic performance.

-It has never been so easy to create a fine finish to your walls!
+It has never been so easy to create a fine finish when plastering your walls!

 Plasterboard can be readily installed on both timber and masonry walls.
 It is just as well fitted with nails as with screws provided they are designed for plasterboard.
 In addition, for masonry walls, stud adhesive may be used to ensure proper application of the plasterboard to your wall.